Should you store sunscreen in your car this summer? Here’s what experts say

 And, of course, if your car is getting hotter, so are the items inside.
 According to Dunn, that could chemically impact your sunscreen.
 Sunscreens with active ingredients like oxybenzone and avobenzone can be degraded while sitting in a hot car, dermatologist Joseph Chao with Sutter Pacific Medical Foundation explains.

-Sunscreen should be kept out of direct sun, the Food and Drug Administration advises.
+Sunscreen should be kept out of the direct sun, the Food and Drug Administration advises.
 Instead, it should be wrapped in towels or kept in the shade or coolers.
-Even a popular brand of sunscreen, Banana Boat, includes a note on its FAQ page that while its products are tested “at elevated temperatures and sun light,” it is “best to store products at room temperature.”
+Even a popular brand of sunscreen, Banana Boat, includes a note on its FAQ page that while its products are tested “at elevated temperatures and sunlight,” it is “best to store products at room temperature.”

 Aerosol sunscreen isn’t any safer, either.
 Products under pressure, like aerosol cans, shouldn’t be stored in your car, Ellen Edmonds, Director of Communications with AAA tells Nexstar.
 Pressurized items typically have a temperature range in which they should be stored.
 Outside of that range, the items can explode.